111th Infantry Division (Wehrmacht)

 The 111th Infantry Division was a major unit of the German Wehrmacht.
-Formed in late 1940 in the further expansion of the German army it was committed to the campaign against Russian, and spent 3 years on the eastern front.
-The division was finally trapped in the Crimea and destroyed in the spring of 1944.
+Formed in late 1940 in the further expansion of the German army it was committed to the campaign against Russia, and spent 3 years on the eastern front.
+The division was finally trapped in Crimea and destroyed in the spring of 1944.

 Combat history

 In May 1941, the division moved to the German-occupied zone of Poland, ready for the launch of operation Barbarossa in June.

 After crossing the Bug river, the division advanced on Dubno, where it fought off Russian counter attracts by the xx Mechanised corps, 34th Tank division.